Luis Díaz (Costa Rican footballer): Columbus Crew

-Díaz made his Columbus debut on July 17 against the Chicago Fire.
-Coming on in the 65th minute for Eduardo Sosa, Diaz assisted fellow debutant Romario Williams in scoring a 90th-minute equalizer as part of a 2–2 draw.
+Díaz made his Columbus debut on 17 July against the Chicago Fire, coming on in the 65th minute.
+Díaz assisted fellow debutant Romario Williams in scoring a 90th-minute equalizer as part of a 2–2 draw.
+He was named to the team of the week for his efforts in a 3–1 victory against Atlanta United.
 He went on to finish the 2019 season making 13 appearances along with two goals and four assists.

 During the 2020 season, Diaz was part of the Columbus team that won the 2020 MLS Cup, making a total of 25 appearances for the club.
-Though Diaz was in and out of the starting lineup throughout the season, he started three out of four of the club's playoff games, including the final in which Columbus beat the Seattle Sounders 3–0.
+Though Díaz was in and out of the starting lineup throughout the season, he started three out of four of the club's playoff games, including the final in which Columbus beat Seattle Sounders FC 3–0.